 Set the tray with scraps on a table along with pairs of scissors.
 Invite your child to choose pieces to snip smaller over a cookie sheet.
 Feel free to join your child in making snow.

 Encourage your child to stand and cut.
 Studies show that children sit down for an enormous time each day, so adding activities where they are on their feet reduces sedentary time.
 (View an article that cites the benefits of standing versus sitting at standupkids.org.)

-Variety in materials offered facilitates scissor skills.
-For instance, stiffer pieces are easier to hold with the helping hand, and harder to cut items increase small muscle strength in the cutting hand.
+The variety of materials offered facilitates scissor skills.
+For instance, stiffer pieces are easier to hold with the helping hand.
+And harder-to-cut items increase small muscle strength in the cutting hand.

 This scissor skill snow cutting activity offers rich opportunities for language development.
 Model and discuss descriptive words.
 Here are some possibilities: